GoodLife/rails-patch-json-encode/README.md

 # Rails::Patch::Json::Encode

-This is a monkey patch for Rails in order to speed up its json encoding, and to draw people's attention to this [Rails issue](https://github.com/rails/rails/issues/9212).
+This is a monkey patch for Rails in order to speed up its JSON encoding, and to draw people's attention to this [Rails issue](https://github.com/rails/rails/issues/9212).

 For full details please read Jason Hutchens' [blog post](http://devblog.agworld.com.au/post/42586025923/the-performance-of-to-json-in-rails-sucks-and-theres).

-All credits goes to [Jason Hutchens](https://github.com/jasonhutchens) for discovering the issue and provide the code for this monkey patch.
+All credits goes to [Jason Hutchens](https://github.com/jasonhutchens) for discovering the issue and providing the code for this monkey patch.

 ## Usage